originphp/website/source/docs/model/query-objects.md

 ---
 # Query Object

-Query Objects are used to package complex queries into objects which only have one method `execute` returns a result set.
+Query Objects are used to package complex database queries into objects that only have one method `execute` and returns a result set.

 It is based upon the [Query Object Pattern](https://www.martinfowler.com/eaaCatalog/queryObject.html).
 Query Objects are not used for wrapping up every single query, they only for complex queries that might be bloating your `Repository`.